-Yet from a young age I came to love the coast.
-Swimming has been my favourite form of exercise and relaxation, but at the beach and pool in those “carefree” years of childhood and youth I never felt free to relax and enjoy myself except in the water; here I am (on the right) hugging the flotation device with my brother and sisters.
+Yet from a young age I loved the coast.
+Swimming has been my favourite form of exercise and relaxation, but at the beach and pool in those “carefree” years of childhood and youth I never felt free to relax and enjoy myself except when submerged in the water; here I am (on the right) hugging the flotation device with my brother and sisters.

 Out of the water I would keep my arms tightly folded or tugged my shorts or swimmers up to my chest.
-Yes, as Mum kept telling me, this looked ridiculous, but I didn’t really care: I was phobic and nobody could get near helping me with that.
-Although I’m a “hot body”, I would never go without a shirt, even at home or on hot or steamy summer days.
+Yes, as my frustrated Mum kept telling me, this looked ridiculous, but I didn’t really care: I was phobic and nobody could get near helping me with that.
+Although I’m a “hot body”, I would never go without a shirt, even at home or on Sydney’s typically hot or steamy summer days.

-I lied, denied and pleaded ignorance when people asked what “that” was on my front, or what my scar was from.
+I lied, denied and pleaded ignorance when people asked what “that” was on my belly, or what my scar was from.
 I couldn’t even answer the school doctor – although if he’d read the form my parents would have filled in he would have known!
-As much as I could I avoided phys ed classes, sports and overnight camps which involved changing or showering in public, and my heart raced when I heard any of a short list of words: doctor, hospital, operation, stitches, scar…
+As much as I could I avoided phys ed classes, sports and overnight camps which involved changing or showering in public, and my heart raced whenever I heard any of a short list of words: doctor, hospital, operation, stitches, scar…

 During my late teens and courtship it took me several years (yes, true!) to summon the courage to tell my best friend and future wife about my PS and scar – only to find that they were no big deal to her… I’ve learnt that is typical also!
 And besides this, she told me of a niece who had had the same condition and operation – and as I have discovered, a similar scar too.

 Even during our honeymoon this pose shows how careful I was about showing my pockmarked belly to the world.
-It has taken me many years to feel as free, proud and grateful to God and my family and friends as I do now that I survived something that used to kill most babies who had it.
+I had survived something that used to kill most babies who had it, but it’s taken me many years to feel as free, proud and grateful to God and my family and friends as I do now.

 “Scar shame” is feeling embarrassed by the furtive glances and curious questions many of us PSers get when we aren’t covered up at the beach, gym, changerooms or in front of a camera.
 It’s avoided by wearing a shirt or top, and failing that by folding our arms or posing strategically.
 LOL